The Mayan Food & The Ancient Secrets of its Gastronomy

 Secrets About Maya People’s Strength

 It is pretty common to see different theories of what meat they ate.
 Some of these ingredients are still very popular and eaten in Mexico.
 Insects were also part of the protein food that the Mayans loved.
 Chaya, Atol, and Pozol were also part of their diet.
-Mel Gibson in the Apocalypto film, mixed different pre-Hispanic cultures and it was pretty confusing to know which one he was referring to the human sacrifice, but don’t worry, nowadays in classic Maya Mexican food, there are no such things.
+In the Apocalypto film, Mel Gibson mixed different pre-Hispanic cultures.
+It was confusing to know which culture he was referring to in the parts of human sacrifice.
+But don’t worry, there are no such things in classic Mayan Mexican food nowadays.

 Sahagun (catholic fray from the New Spain Era) in Historia General de las Cosas de Nueva España (book) shows that for the ancient Mexicans, food had a sacred character since it gave man his being: “Because it is our existence because it is our life because it walks because it moves because it is happy because it laughs because it lives: food”.
 And further on: “Food keeps living things on earth; by it, the world is alive, [by it] we are filling the world.
 Our total hope is food” (Florentine Codex, lib.
 VI, ch.
 XVII, ff.
 72r-73r).